Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: Road to a Proper PLM

 The Haar-type PLM is constructed based on the two-parameter model proposed by Fukushima~\cite{Haar0,Haar1} for QCD with $N=3$.
 It contains the nearest-neighbor coupling among PLs, so-called the kinetic term for the traced PL $l$, and as well as the Haar measure term $H_N[L]$ which is crucial to trigger the FOPT.
 The Haar measure incorporates $(N-2)$ degrees of freedom other than $l$, which causes the complexity for a larger $N$.
 In the Polyakov gauge where $A_4$ is diagonal,

 with $\sum_iq_i=0$, then $H_N[L]$ is given by

 The Haar-type PLM, generalized from the original model for $N=3$~\cite{Haar0,Haar1} to any color~\cite{Kubo:2018vdw}, thus goes like

-where the form of the kinetic term has been fixed inspired by the strong coupling expansion; $a$ and $b_N$ are two parameters needed to be determined by lattice data.
-Although it successfully explains the confinement-deconfinment PT of the first order, it can not reproduce the observed thermodynamics in lattice simulation, as will be clarified later.
+where the form of the kinetic term has been fixed inspired by the strong coupling expansion; $C_1(N)$ and $C_2(N)$ are two parameters needed to be determined by lattice data.
+Although it successfully explains the confinement-deconfinment PT of the first order, it can not reproduce proper thermodynamics observed in lattice simulations, as will be clarified later.

 Soon later we will show that it is true even in another Haar-type PLM (for $N=3$) studied in Ref.~\cite{para2}, which has a kinetic term including more parameters, generalized to any color number: